A white-flowered species with strongly plicate leaflets, ovate terminal leaflet, distinctive notched and

-Flowers have pure white broadly ellpitical petals, 14-15 x 10mm; these are frequently notched at the apex, though the shape and depth of the notch is variable.
-The base of the petal is sharply contracted into a narrow claw, making the petal look almost round.
-Stamens are longer than the pale green styles, and often widely spreading.
-The sepals are pubescent and thinly white-bordered, with long, sharp, often narrowly leafy tips.
-Sepals are reflexed and strongly concave inside.
+Flowers have white or slightly pale cream broadly ellpitical petals, 14-15 x 10mm; these are frequently notched at the apex, though the shape and depth of the notch is variable.
+The base of the petal is sharply contracted into a narrow claw, making it look almost round.
+This also means that the petals appear widely spaced on the flower and the long-pointed, sharp-tipped sepals are visible between; these are deeply concave with patent to reflexed tips, densely white-pubescent inside, green or somewhat whitish on the outside, with white borders.
+The stamens are longer than the pale green styles, and often widely spreading.
+Young carpels are glabrous.

 Leaves usually have five leaflets (sometimes three); the basal ones may be slightly imbricate.
-The leaflets are plicate (or corrugated), glabrescent and rather matt in appearance above; a yellowish-green or pale greyish-green in colour.
-The terminal leaflet is ovate with a cordate (or emarginate) base and a broad, medium-length acuminate apex (which is sometimes poorly differentiated from the rest of the leaf).
+The leaflets are plicate or somewhat corrugated, glabrescent and rather matt in appearance above; a yellowish-green or pale greyish-green in colour.
+The terminal leaflet is ovate with a cordate or emarginate base and a broad, medium-length acuminate apex (which is sometimes poorly differentiated from the rest of the leaf).
 The margin is evenly and fairly shallowly serrate.

 Leaflets are thinly pubescent but not felted below, though they can be grey-felted in the panicle.

-The stem is moderately robust, sharply angled with flat faces, bright green to red or reddish-brown in colour and somewhat shining.
-Sparse short hairs are usually present.
+The stem is moderately robust, sharply angled with flat or shallowly furrowed faces, usually turning a distinctive pinkish red in the sun, mixed with patches of green.
+There are abundant sessile glands and sparse short hairs, but the stems usually become glabrous and somewhat shining.
 The prickles (always on the angles) are red-based and yellow-pointed, about the same or a little longer than the stem diameter, almost patent to declining.
-The photos below indicate that unusually the prickles point both upwards and downwards on the same portion of stem.
+The photos below indicate that the prickles sometimes point both upwards and downwards on the same portion of stem.

 A stem in deep shade.
 The abundant sessile glands may be a useful feature in distinguishing from R. platyacanthus, which also has a glabrescent, eglandular stem with patent prickles.